MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities-example.png "Add entities example")

-In the example above, the user searched for the *Contact* and *Survey* entities since these include information that might be valuable to combine.
+In the example above, the user used the **Search Field** to search for the *Contact* and *Survey* entities since these include information that might be valuable to combine.
 One example might be understanding what address corresponds to what survey participant (given that the *Address* attribute exists only in the *Contact* entity).

 Then, the user selected the *Contact* and *Survey* entities.
 Those were found within the **Dynamics** and **Surveydata** data sources that were ingested through the **Data Sources** screen.
 Lastly, the user selected **Save**.

 > [!NOTE]
 > You should search for and select at least two entities in order to benefit from the data configuration process.

 ### Viewing System Auto-Selections: